ListBox, you can have multiple selections when you set the property to do so. There are different ways to delete all selected items from a

 For i As Integer = ListBox1.SelectedIndices.Count - 1 To 0 Step -1

-The other way doesn’t work.
+The other way (using a normal loop) will not work.

-But amazingly, this modification works.
+But amazingly, the following modification works.

 For i As Integer = 0 To ListBox1.SelectedIndices.Count - 1

-loop.
+Do While loop.
 (This would be the best one based on its clear logic)

 Do While (ListBox1.SelectedItems.Count > 0)